seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/09_September/26/README.md

 **222**

-- I would like to play today, but I am not sure how much time I will have later on.
-I might play later tonight, but it isn't a guarantee. - 2025, Friday, September 26th
+- ~~I would like to play today, but I am not sure how much time I will have later on.
+I might play later tonight, but it isn't a guarantee.~~
+- My session was skipped today, due to a lack of time, and because I ended up forgetting to play until it was too late. - 2025, Friday, September 26th

 ---